roadtocode4u/spaceship/docs/javascript/28-for-each-and-map/28-for-each-and-map.md

+---
+title: forEach and map
+description: "forEach and map"
+hide_table_of_contents: true
+---

 # `forEach` and `map`

 In JavaScript, `forEach` and `map` are two essential methods that allow you to work with arrays and perform operations on each element within an array.